IreneArias/EpitopeAnalysis/README.md

+**Author** Irene Arias Gutierrez

+**Email** iariasgutierrez@usf.edu

+### Abstract Description
+This package determines common strings (epitopes) found in different txt files which have been determined through online epitope prediction tools.
+This is particularly useful when dealing with big txt files or a large amount of txt files that you want to find common strings between them.

 ### Motivation for the Package
 Right now I am working on a research project determining common epitopes ("chunks" of an amino acid sequence that bind to an antigen) between different online epitope prediction tools.
 There are a various number of tools that predict B, T, MHCI and MHCII epitopes, which is fantastic!
 Ideally, the best epitope binds to all of these, which is why my package looks towards all the txt files located in a directory and recognizes the common sequences in all the txt files.
 There is no limit for the amount of txt files located in the directory.\